-Cocaine has the potential to be highly addictive, due to it’s powerful, intense but short-lived effects, usually between 5 to 30 minutes of a pleasurable high.
+Cocaine has the potential to be highly addictive, due to its powerful, intense but short-lived effects, usually between 5 to 30 minutes of a pleasurable high.
 Cocaine is most commonly snorted through the nose, but it can also be rubbed onto the gums.
-However, cocaine can be more addictive when taken in “freebase form”, which is in a solid, rock-like state is used for smoking, known as crack cocaine.
-By smoking cocaine, it reaches the brain much quicker and is far more addictive than snorting powder cocaine.
+However, cocaine can be more addictive when taken in “freebase form”, which is a solid, rock-like state - it is used for smoking and is known as crack cocaine.
+Smoking cocaine reaches the brain much quicker and is far more addictive than snorting powder cocaine.

 Due to the short-lived, but often very pleasurable response to cocaine, the user is often compelled to take more, and more often, resulting in a higher tolerance and continued increased use.
 This vicious cycle highlights the high risk of forming an addiction to cocaine.

 Cocaine addiction can begin to take precedence over things that were once important and cherished, such as personal and intimate relationships or hobbies.
 The desire to use the drug may mean a person alters who they socialize with, avoiding those who do not take cocaine for those that do or can provide it.
 A person suffering from cocaine addiction might carry with them paraphernalia such as razor blades, rolled banknotes, straws, or mirrors to take the drug.
 People who are on cocaine often speak rapidly and it may be difficult to follow.